Akal Takht jathedar asks SGPC to put up portraits of Sikh separatists

 Jathedar Giani Raghbir Singh wants portraits of Hardeep Nijjar, Paramjit Singh Panjwar and Gajinder Singh displayed at Golden Temple museum in recognition of “their sacrifices”.

-Akal Takht jathedar Giani Raghbir Singh on Saturday asked the Shiromani Gurdwara Parbandhak Committee (SGPC) to put up portraits of Khalistani extremists Hardeep Singh Nijjar, Paramjit Singh Panjwar and Gajinder Singh at the Central Sikh Museum in the Golden Temple complex.
+Akal Takht jathedar Giani Raghbir Singh on Saturday asked the Shiromani Gurdwara Parbandhak Committee (SGPC) to put up portraits of Khalistani militants Hardeep Singh Nijjar, Paramjit Singh Panjwar and Gajinder Singh at the Central Sikh Museum in the Golden Temple complex.
+All of them were wanted in India.

-The jathedar was addressing a function organised by the SGPC and the Dal Khalsa at Gurdwara Shaheed Ganj Baba Gurbaksh Singh near the Golden Temple to pay tributes to leader Gajinder Singh, who led the group that hijacked an Indian Airlines aircraft to Lahore in 1981 for the release of militant Sikh preacher Jarnail Singh Bhindrawale and passed away in Lahore on July 3.
+The jathedar was addressing a function organised by the SGPC and the Dal Khalsa at Gurdwara Shaheed Ganj Baba Gurbaksh Singh behind the Akal Takht near the Golden Temple to pay tributes to Gajinder Singh, who led the group that hijacked an Indian Airlines aircraft to Lahore in 1981 for the release of militant Sikh preacher Jarnail Singh Bhindrawale and passed away in Lahore on July 3.

 He said the SGPC should display the portraits of the trio in view of their “sacrifices”.